AlexNabokikh/nix-config/README.md

 ## License

-This repository is licensed under MIT License.
+This repository is licensed under the MIT License.
 Feel free to use, modify, and distribute according to the license terms.